 Engineers paid strict attention to addressing two specific issues - concrete road noise and drumming - neither of which is acceptable to luxury customers.
 By nature SUVs are susceptible to drumming noises in the cabin interior because of their large open area.
 Where necessary, meltsheets are used in critical areas on the front bulkhead and floor, and lighter insulators are used on the bodysides, doors and roof.
-A new hybrid carpet and padding system further reduces noise intrusion by balancing the transmission loss and absorption properties of the carpet.
+A hybrid carpet and padding system further reduces noise intrusion by balancing the transmission loss and absorption properties of the carpet.

-To verify that the results were on target, engineers dynamically shook the MDX body and measured vibration by scanning the floor with lasers to find any "hot spots".
+To verify that the results were on target, engineers shook the MDX body and measured vibration by scanning the floor with lasers to find any "hot spots".
 This scanning process provided exact information on where to focus efforts.
 As a result, the MDX is 20-percent stiffer and quieter than the previous version, registering just 64 dBA at 60 mph.

-One of Acura's durability tests was towing a 5,000-pound trailer in Death Valley National Park during summer, including repeated climbs up Townes Pass and Daylight Pass with outside air temperatures between 113- and 120-degrees F. Testers also targeted the toughest boat ramp they could find - at Shasta Lake in Northern California - where the launch ramp is extremely steep, and its length varies depending on the lake level.
+One of Acura's durability tests involved towing a 5,000-pound trailer in Death Valley National Park during summer, including repeated climbs up Townes Pass and Daylight Pass with outside air temperatures between 113- and 120-degrees F. Testers also targeted the toughest boat ramp they could find - at Shasta Lake in Northern California - where the launch ramp is extremely steep, and its length varies depending on the lake level.
 They also proved the MDX trailer-pulling skills elsewhere in California as well as in Kentucky and West Virginia.